Skip to content Accessibility statement

 None

-Formative feedback on developing scripts takes place weekly seminars across the semester.
-Students will also receive an individual tutorial of 30 minutes.
+Formative feedback on developing scripts takes place during weekly seminars across the semester.
+Students will also receive a one-to-one feedback meeting with the tutor.

-You will receive written feedback in line with standard University turnaround times.
+You will receive written feedback on the summative assessment in line with standard University turnaround times.

-Written feedback from the tutor and fellow students will be given on first drafts of plays in workshops; additional verbal feedback from the tutor will be provided in one-on-one meetings.
+The tutor and fellow students will give feedback on scenes brought into workshops.
+Additional verbal feedback from the tutor will be provided in one-to-one meetings.

 Edgar, D. (2009).
 How Plays Work.
 London: Nick Hern Books.